A few steps left before you get your green card

 - Your DOS Case ID

 The “Alien Number” or “A-Number” begins with the letter “A” and is followed by nine numbers (Ex.
 A200 123 456).
 The “DOS Case ID” is the case number that you used to submit and complete your case at the consulate.
 The ID number is three letters followed by 9 or 10 numbers (Ex.
 CDJ201912456).
+Learn how to locate your alien number here.

 Once you have found those two numbers you must pay the USCIS immigrant Fee, which is the fee to get your actual card.
+You can follow these steps:

 - To begin, go to here.